InductionProof by Induction

 S (n' + (m + p)) = S ((n' + m) + p), which is immediate from the induction hypothesis.
 Qed.

-Exercise: 2 stars, advanced, especially useful (add_comm_informal)
+Exercise: 2 stars, advanced, optional (add_comm_informal)

 Translate your solution for add_comm into an informal proof: